tinkeros/USB2PS2/README.md

 - I do not connect the 5V pin on any of the PS/2 connectors or use them to draw power.
 I highly advise against drawing power from the PS/2 ports.

 ## 3D printed PCI brackets for Arduino UNO/Raspberry PI Zero:
 You can contain this project nicely inside your PC if you have two free PCI slots.
 There are many 3D printable PCI brackets available for Raspberry PIs and Arduinos (just search thingiverse).
 I've included the two STL files I used in the STL folder <a href="https://github.com/tinkeros/USB2PS2/raw/master/STL/pci_arduino.stl">Arduino UNO PCI bracket</a> and <a href="https://github.com/tinkeros/USB2PS2/raw/master/STL/single_zero_pi_pci.stl">PI zero PCI bracket</a>  Even if you do not own a 3D printer there are many online services you can use to get someone else to print them for you cheaply.
 After printing you will want to cut/drill an extra slot into one of them for the PS/2 cables to go through.
+You may also have to use a knife or drill to remove some material from the brackets to make things fit nicely depending on the print quality used.

 ### Example Arduino / PI mounted in brackets (note extra slot cut into the PI bracket for the PS/2 cables):